huggingface/transformers/docs/source/glossary.rst

     [101, 138, 18696, 155, 1942, 3190, 1144, 1572, 13745, 1104, 159, 9664, 2107, 102]

-Note that the tokenizer automatically adds "special tokens" which are special IDs the model uses.
+Note that the tokenizer automatically adds "special tokens" (if the associated model rely on them) which are special IDs the model sometimes uses.
 If we decode the previous sequence of ids,

 ::